The Decameron (film): Plot

 In the fifth episode (based on Fifth day, fourth tale), a young woman from Valbona (a town near Naples) named Caterina has fallen in love with a young boy named Ricciardo while playing hide and seek.
 She is afraid of telling her father as she believes he may be angered.
-She devises a ruse where she will stay with her lover overnight on a terrace to make love without her parents' knowledge.
+She devises a ruse where she will stay with her lover overnight on a terrace to have sex without her parents' knowledge.
 She tells her mother that the inside of the house is much too warm for her and that she wants to stay outside so she may hear the nightingale sing in the morning.
 Her parents set up a makeshift bed for her outside where she awaits for Ricciardo.
-He scales the wall of her house and makes love to her in the makeshift bed.
+He scales the wall of her house and has sex with her in the makeshift bed.
 The next morning the girl's father goes outside to find the two lovers sleeping naked, while she is holding his genitals.
 He runs inside to get his wife telling her that their daughter "caught the nightingale in her hands!"
 The mother rushes outside to see what the commotion is about and is about to scream when she sees the naked pair.
 The father covers her mouth and explains that the boy is a good match, as his marriage would earn a significant amount of money through dowry and it would improve their social standing.
 The father wakes the pair up and tells Ricciardo that the only way he will leave the house alive is if he marries his daughter.
 Ricciardo agrees and everyone is happy.
 The father gives Ricciardo a ring and Caterina is married to him right there.

 Elizabeth of Messina and Lorenzo the Sicilian:

 In the sixth episode (based on Fourth day, Fifth tale), set in Messina, a girl, Elizabeth, attractive and possessing great wealth, falls in love with Lorenzo, a young Sicilian employee of her brothers.
 However, her brothers discover their love and become furious.
 They invite Lorenzo to their private garden under the pretenses of having lunch but then stab him in the back with a dagger in order to save their family's honour.
 They bury Lorenzo's body in the garden.
 They return to Elizabeth and say that Lorenzo is away on business.
 Elizabeth spends nights crying over him after which his ghost appears to her in a dream and tells her that he was killed and buried in the family's garden.
 The next day, Elizabeth asks for permission to go the garden and the brothers give it to her, not suspecting her to know that Lorenzo was killed and buried there.
 Elizabeth goes to the garden and when she finds the body, she cuts off Lorenzo's head and brings it back to her bedroom.
 She hides it inside a pot of basil, which she tends to every day.